jrosen48/utk-homepage/content/about-for-cv.md

 Rosenberg, J. M., & Ranellucci, J. (2017).
 Student motivation in online science courses: A path to spending more time on course and higher achievement. *Michigan Virtual Learning Research Institute Blog: Research, Policy, Innovation & Networks*. https://mvlri.org/blog/student-motivation-in-online-science-courses-a-path-to-spending-more-time-on-course-and-higher-achievement/

 ### Conference Proceedings Papers

+Jones, R. S., & Rosenberg, J. M. (2019).
+Latent class modeling of whole class discussions about data, statistics, and probability.
+Proceedings of the 13th Annual Tennessee STEM Education Research Conference (to be posted).

+Lawson, M., & Rosenberg, J. M. (2019).
+Better together?
+Findings from a combined, integrated STEM unit with pre-service mathematics and science teachers.
+Proceedings of the 13th Annual Tennessee STEM Education Research Conference (to be posted).

 Peterson, A., Freer, D., & Rosenberg, J. M. (2017).
 Interacting with purpose: What is the difference between face-to-face and online student relationships in a combined program?
 In Proceedings of Society for Information Technology & Teacher Education International Conference 2016 (pp. 3411-3414).
 Austin, TX: Association for the Advancement of Computing in Education.
 Retrieved from https://www.learntechlib.org/p/177955/